Top U.S., Chinese diplomats clash at start of first talks of Biden presidency | Politics

 "The Chinese delegation ... seems to have arrived intent on grandstanding, focused on public theatrics and dramatics over substance," the official told reporters at the Anchorage hotel where the meeting was taking place.
 "Exaggerated diplomatic presentations often are aimed at a domestic audience," the official added.

 Many netizens on China's social media said Chinese officials were doing a good job in Alaska, and that the U.S. side had shown zero sincerity.
-Some even characterized the talks as a "Hongmen Banquet", a historical event that took place 2,000 years ago where a rebel leader invited another to a feast with the intention of murdering him.
+Some even characterized the talks as a "Hongmen Banquet", a historical event that took place 2,000 years ago where a rebel leader invited another to a feast to murder him.

 Still, the two sides reconvened for another meeting on Thursday evening, and a senior Biden administration official said that the first session was "substantive, serious, and direct," running well beyond the two hours originally allotted.
 "We used the session, just as we had planned, to outline our interests and priorities, and we heard the same from our Chinese counterparts," the official said in the pool report, adding that the third session of talks was scheduled for Friday morning.

 While much of Biden's China policy is still being formulated, including how to handle the tariffs on Chinese goods implemented under Trump, his administration has so far placed a stronger emphasis on democratic values and allegations of human rights abuses by China.
-China firmly opposes U.S. interference in what it regards as its internal affairs.
+China firmly opposes U.S. interference in what it regards as its internal affairs, issues such as Taiwan, Hong Kong, and Xinjiang.

+Taiwan's Foreign Ministry said it was expecting the United States to brief them about the talks.
+TERMS OF DISAGREEMENT

 Washington has said it is willing to work with China when it is in U.S. interests, citing climate policy and the coronavirus pandemic as examples.
 Blinken said Washington hoped to see China use its influence with North Korea to persuade it to give up its nuclear weapons.
 Bonnie Glaser, an Asia expert at the Center for Strategic and International Studies, said tough statements from both sides in the run-up to the meeting had created a risk that it would devolve into an exchange of accusations and demands.